 CODECO: reporting containers arriving at or leaving a container terminal (‘gate in’ / ‘gate out’)

-There are plenty of other messages that deal with other parts of the shipping process, but the interesting part of all the above messages is the LOC or ‘location’ segment.
+There are plenty of other messages that deal with other parts of the shipping process, such as MOVINS, but the interesting part of all the above messages is the LOC or ‘location’ segment.

-If you can change this, you change where the container goes.
-Trivial theft!
+If you can change this, you change where the container goes!